Writing Short Stories with Irenosen Okojie (cancelled)

 We regret to inform you that this workshop has been cancelled.
 We apologise for any inconvenience caused.

-Famed for her ‘surreal, brave, ambitious, extraordinary’ (Sunny Singh, Jhalak Prize Judge) style of writing, Irenosen Okojie is a modern master of the short story.
+Famed for her ‘surreal, brave, ambitious, extraordinary’ (Sunny Singh, Jhalak Prize Judge) style of writing and longlisted for the Jhalak Prize 2020, Irenosen Okojie is a modern master of the short story.
 Join her in this day-long workshop to learn how she creates rich, multi-layered worlds packed with imagery and imagination – all within a taut and contained form.
 Through a mix of informal discussion and writing exercises, you will explore the key components of short story writing and discover practical techniques that will breathe life into your ideas.

 ‘Okojie delves into the painful, the unsayable, the unknowable.
 Her prose is precise and illuminating […] These stories certainly roar.’ – Bernardine Evaristo, Booker Prize winner 2019

 One bursary place is available for this workshop.
 Click here to apply >>